OISF/suricata/doc/userguide/upgrade.rst

             behavior.
 - Application layer metadata is logged with alerts by default **only for rules that use application layer keywords**.
-For other rules, the configuration parameter ``detect.guess-applayer-tx`` can be used to force the detect engine to find a transaction, which is not guaranteed to be the one you expect.
+For other rules, the configuration parameter ``detect.guess-applayer-tx`` can be used to force the detect engine to guess a transaction, which is not guaranteed to be the one you expect. **In this case, the engine will NOT log any transaction metadata if there is more than one live transaction, to reduce the chances of logging unrelated data.** This may lead to what looks like a regression in behavior, but it is a considered choice.

 Upgrading 6.0 to 7.0
 --------------------